Arkaprava-Gupta/function-key-lock-software/README.md

-# Fn lock based on autohotkey software (open source project)
+# Function key lock

 (Tested only on windows 10)
+(based on autohotkey software)

 **Size: 1085 kb
 (I was getting nearly 0% cpu usage when it was running...so it is very lightweight)